dana-khaing/Airline_Reservation_Project/README.md

 - **`AlbertAirline.Payments`** — dispatches to a configured adapter: the real `StripeClient` (REST calls via `Req`) in dev/prod, a network-free `StubClient` in test.
+- **`AlbertAirline.FlightStatus`** — dispatches to a configured adapter: the real `AviationstackClient` (REST calls via `Req`) in dev/prod, a network-free `StubClient` in test.
+Live status (scheduled/active/landed, delay, gate) is briefly cached (`FlightStatus.Cache`, ETS-backed) to conserve the free-tier API quota, and shown on the booking confirmation page and `/bookings/:id`.
 - **`AlbertAirline.Contact`** — the public contact form (no login required).
 - Admin UI at `/admin` (CRUD for airports/airlines/flights, gated by `is_admin`).